deusx7/deusx7.github.io/posts/thm/posts/ZSCTF2.md

 ![](https://i.imgur.com/NWBlteg.png)

-I decided to run a directory bruteforce and we have some interesting files on this server including a `captcha.php` page, Right from here have started to see shell already, lmfao 😂
+I decided to run a directory bruteforce and we have some interesting files on this server including a `captcha.php` page, Right from here, It looks like we have shell already, lmfao 😂

 ![](https://i.imgur.com/7eqFs12.jpg)